cows

 Student chapters are encouraged to plan a SOFAM event around the webinar.
 Be sure to apply for a project grant to help cover plant-based food options for lunch.
 Individual students are also welcome to attend!

-Get Involved with Social Media
+Get Involved on Social Media

 Social media is an invaluable tool for educating others about animal law issues and building community engagement.
 Use this month to reach a wider audience with our content suggestions below, or as an excuse to create a social media presence if your chapter hasn’t yet.
 There are endless content possibilities and topics to explore!